AccelByte/grpc-plugin-dependencies/OVERVIEW.md

    c.
 Keep it running.

-3. Run `gRPC client`, for example `chat-filter-grpc-plugin-client-go`
+3. Run `gRPC client`, for example `chat-filter-grpc-plugin-client-go`.

    a.
 Clone `chat-filter-grpc-plugin-client-go` repository.